Carbon Management Proficiency

-As a result of year-on-year improvements in the EMMS group’s score, on its current trajectory the group is on track to achieve the 90% CMP target before 2020.
-In 2015, EMMS participants achieved an average of 85% (2014: 82%).
-This represents an increase of 29 percentage points since 2008, equating to an annual average increase of 4.1 percentage points.
-While we recognise that achieving further improvements becomes even more challenging as participants attain higher scores, with only a further 5 percentage points required to reach the target we are optimistic that the group can achieve this goal in the next five years.
-For detailed results, see the Technical Analysis section.
+Following consistent annual improvements in the EMMS group’s score since 2008, the group is on track to achieve the 90% Carbon Management Proficiency target before 2020.
+In 2016, EMMS participants achieved an average of 87% (2015: 85%).
+This represents an increase of 31 percentage points since 2008, equating to an annual average increase of 3.9 percentage points.
+While we recognise that achieving further improvements becomes even more challenging as participants attain higher scores, with only a further three percentage points required to reach the target we are optimistic that the group can achieve this goal in the next four years.
+Indeed, the group’s 2.2 percentage point improvement between 2015 and 2016 exceeds the 0.8 percentage point rate that is required to reach the 2020 target within the next four years.
+For detailed results, see the ‘Technical Analysis’ section of the full report.

-In addition to the collective achievements of the group, several posts stand out at the individual level.
-Indeed, the 90% target has already been surpassed by six posts, while a further 11 posts achieved overall scores of at least 75%.
+Alongside the impressive collective achievements of the group, many posts stand out at an individual level.
+Several posts have already surpassed the 90% target, while a further nine have achieved overall scores of at least 80%.
 Moreover, our highest scoring participant scored 100% in five of the ten management pillars.
-While we do not publish individual results, all participants report on carbon management and emissions in the public domain.
-Furthermore, within the Case Studies section of this publication we provide best practice examples of carbon management initiatives underway at individual posts.
+While individual results are not published in this report, all participants report on carbon management and emissions in the public domain.
+We do, however, within the ‘Case Studies’ section of this publication, showcase best practice examples of carbon management initiatives underway at individual posts.